-Triggers are to remain operational until the maximum male counts on lek routes returns to or is greater than the 2011 baseline (MD SSS 24, BLM 2015 & Appendix C Responses to Triggers, USFS 2015).
+Triggers are to remain operational until the maximum male counts on lek routes returns to or is greater than the 2011 baseline (MD SSS 24, BLM 2015).
 Operational management allocations include temporary application of all PHMA management actions to IHMA within a Conservation Area where the criteria for hard triggers have been met.